kubernetes/website/docs/user-guide/pods/index.md

 When something is said to have the same lifetime as a pod, such as a volume, that means that it exists as long as that pod (with that UID) exists.
-If that pod is deleted for any reason, even if an identical replacement is created, the related thing (e.g. volume) is also destroyed and created anew.
+If that pod is deleted for any reason, even if an identical replacement is created, the related thing (e.g. volume) is also destroyed and created a new.

 ![pod diagram](/images/docs/pod.svg){: style="max-width: 50%" }